cac-staff/swc-bash-lesson/newLessonNotes.md

 + they are running scripts with "bash" first
 + #! in scripts
 + permissions/chmod/sudo
++ introduce shell variables first with echo
 + shell script arguments - $@ - all arguments
++ basic for loops

++ concatenation with shell variables, {} for grouping
 + use quotes to make things robust vs. spaces

 script reading comprehension examples are great

-##05-loops

-+ introduce shell variables first with echo
-+ basic for loops
-+ concatenation with shell variables, {} for grouping

-use echo as a debugging tools

 ##06-find